rkumagai/jina-chrome-extension/README.md

 - One-click content extraction using a configurable target URL
 - Automatic copying of extracted content to clipboard
-- User-friendly popup interface
-- Displays the target URL for the current page
 - Configurable target URL template in the options page

 ## Installation